 In 2000, Emerson left Underworld to pursue a solo career.
 Hyde and Smith continued releasing music together and they also focused on other creative avenues.
 They started working on soundtracking as well as collaborating with other producers such as Paul van Dyk, and High Contrast.
 They were also commissioned to be the Music Directors of the 2012 Olympics Opening Ceremony in London; a high honor indeed!

 In the years that followed, they’ve re-released the remastered and expanded editions of their numerous studio albums.
 They’ve continued to tour across the world and even earned a Grammy nomination for their 2016 album “Barbara Barbara, We Face a Shining Future”.
-Last year, they announced a new year-long project named “Drift” which is a music and video experience.
-This venture has the band releasing material on a weekly basis and will culminate with a full album titled “Drift Songs” out on October 25, 2019.
+Last year, they announced an ambitious year-long project named “DRIFT”, a music and video experience.

 *Featured Photo | via Rob Baker Ashton*